Decrypting Cryptic Crosswords: Semantically Complex Wordplay Puzzles as a Target for NLP: Baseline models and results

-To characterize how relatively straightforward solutions do on this dataset, we test three non-neural baselines: a WordNet-based heuristic model, a k-nearest-neighbor bag of words model (KNN BoW), and a rule-based model \cite{deits_python}.
+To characterize how simpler approaches perform on this task, we test three non-neural baselines: a WordNet-based heuristic model, a k-nearest-neighbor bag of words model (KNN BoW), and a rule-based model designed for the task \citep{deits_python}.
+For a neural baseline, we fine-tune T5-base \citep{2020t5}.
+For models that can interpret the answer-length enumeration as a textual token (KNN and T5), we append it to the input string (e.g., ``\texttt{(4)}'').
+For these two models, we report results both with and without appending the enumeration.
+Implementation details are discussed in Appendix \ref{app:exp}.